nutanixdev/terraform_blog/README.md

 ## Disclaimer

-Please see the [.disclaomer](.disclaimer) file distributed with this repository.
+Please see the [.disclaimer](.disclaimer) file distributed with this repository.